VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 6. URI Query String – Match keywords or parameters in the query string.

-8. Referer – Validate the originating page for requests.
+8. Referer – Validate the originating page for incoming requests.

 9. User Agent – Identify browsers, bots, or automation tools.

-10. Cookie – Check for session identifiers or other required cookies.
+10. Cookie – Check for required session identifiers or validation cookies.

-11. AS Number (ASN) – Filter by specific autonomous systems, often useful for controlling data-center traffic.
+11. AS Number (ASN) – Filter traffic from specific autonomous systems, commonly used to control data center traffic.

-12. JA3 Fingerprint – Analyze TLS client fingerprints to identify non-browser clients or stealthy bots.
+12. JA3 Fingerprints – Analyze TLS client fingerprints to detect non-browser clients and stealth automation tools.

-Each rule can trigger one of several actions when conditions are met:
+Each rule can trigger one of the following actions when conditions are met:

 2. Deny – Block the request with an HTTP 403 response.

-3. Cookie Challenge – Test whether the client can accept and return cookies.
+3. Cookie Challenge – Verify whether the client accepts and returns cookies.

 4. JS Challenge – Use lightweight JavaScript execution to distinguish real browsers from bots.

-5. CAPTCHA Challenge – Require human interaction for higher-risk scenarios.
+5. CAPTCHA Challenge – Require human interaction for higher-risk requests.

-6. Bypass Security Modules – Exclude the request from certain protections, recommended only for controlled use cases.
+6. Bypass Security Modules – Exclude a request from specific protections (recommended only for controlled use cases).

 How to Configure the Firewall (User Panel)